Dikshant-Mahawar/Face-Mask-Detection/README.md

 ## Running the code

 ### Instructions to Run
-In the directory Code, there are 4 ipynb files - each corresponding to different parts - A,B,C,D (Part_A.ipynb,Part_B.ipynb,Part_C.ipynb,Part_D.ipynb)
+In the directory Codes, there are 4 ipynb files - each corresponding to different parts - A,B,C,D (Part_A.ipynb,Part_B.ipynb,Part_C.ipynb,Part_D.ipynb)

 The output images for Part C and Part D are generated in the notebook when the code is run